Why is Articleship important?

 How to Manage CA Final Studies with Articleship?

-But she has a great team there and all the other articles show her support and help her often by sharing notes and solving her doubts about CA finals.
+But at the same time, she has a great team and all the other articles show her support.
+They even help her often by sharing notes and solving her doubts about CA finals.

 If you are disciplined enough, you’ll be able to sail through.